tamnguyen676/ServerBasedChat/README.md

 Client index will be assigned in the order that chat clients connect.
 For example, the first client to connect will be Client A and will have a client index of 0.
 The second client will be Client B and will have a client index of 1, etc...

+All connections are only implemented in TCP for the time being

 The code should be fairly self-explanatory.
 Let me know if you want me to change anything/don't understand the code.

 Class ChatServer: